Snack storage ideas that promote independence!

 “Can I have a snack please?”
 Any parent who spends extended periods of time with their kids have probably heard this question about 9000 times over the course of their kids’ lives.
 And if your kids are anything like mine, they ask at the most inconvenient time: i.e. when I want to take a nap 🙂

-I was becoming so irritated at the constant nagging for snacks, I needed to come up with a solution before I started throwing apples at my children.
-Just kidding.
-Maybe.
-Perhaps.
-I started racking my brain for snack storage ideas. to find was one container for the refrigerated snacks and one for non-perishable snacks.
+I started racking my brain for snack storage ideas.
+I wanted to find one container for the refrigerated snacks and one for non-perishable snacks.

 Snack Storage Ideas

-I knew I wanted a “snack box” so I could put all their snacks in for the day and be done with it.
 The trouble was finding the actual box!
 Seriously how hard is it to find smallish reusable container that fits in your fridge.
-I’m so glad I found these at Wal-Mart!
+I’m so glad I found these!

 Tada!!
 A small, shoebox, 6×6 tote which holds their refrigerated snacks for the day.
 They are easy to open and has plenty of room for their food.
 I have each labeled with their name and they love to look and see what snacks they have for the day!

 Both the containers fit perfectly side by side in the fridge.
-I fill them up in the morning when I am packing my husbands lunch, usually yogurt and string cheese.
+I fill them up in the morning when I am packing my husbands lunch, things like yogurt, string cheese, berries, or hummus.

 I have a hatred for bananas.
 I don’t eat bananas.
 I haven’t been able to since they made me sick when I was pregnant.
 But besides that, the smell of bananas permeates the entire lunch box or container you are using.
-One of my many, many, many, many, many pet peeves, along with my nap being interrupted.
 So I needed to find another container to put bananas and dry goods in that do not need to be refrigerated.